 ) are generated by the JVM to supportjava.lang.reflect

 operations.
-We can generate these ahead of time to improve start-up.- This feature is enabled by the new VM flag
+We can generate these ahead of time to improve start-up.- This feature is enabled by default when you create an AOT cache.
+It can be disabled with the diagnostic

 .